VGVentures/very_good_engineering/src/content/docs/testing/testing.md

 ```

-## Avoid using magic strings to tag test
+## Avoid using magic strings to tag tests

 When [tagging tests](https://github.com/dart-lang/test/blob/master/pkgs/test/doc/configuration.md#configuring-tags), avoid using magic strings.
 Instead, use constants to tag tests.
 This helps to avoid typos and makes it easier to refactor.